wasi-shah/Docker-AKS/00.3 Kubernetes/Readme.md

 > [!important]
 > **Question: What Kubernetes does?**
-> <br> **Kubernetes deploy, manage, and scale the containerised applications:**
+-  **Kubernetes deploy, manage, and scale the containerised applications:**

 > [!important]
 > **Question: What is a Kubernetes cluster?**
-> <br> **A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
+-  **A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
 Every cluster has at least one master and worker node.**

 > [!important]
 > **Question: What is a master node and it's components?**
-> <br> **The master node is responsible for running several Kubernetes processes that are absolutely necessary to run and manage the cluster.**
+-  **The master node is responsible for running several Kubernetes processes that are absolutely necessary to run and manage the cluster.**
-> <br> Master node components are
+-  Master node components are
 - API Server
 - Scheduler
 - Controller Manager